Se habla español

 Where to find tire size?

 Tire size can typically be found on a sticker inside the driver’s side door jamb, in the vehicle’s owner’s manual, or on the tire’s sidewall.
-Using the correct size for optimal vehicle performance and safety is essential.
+Using the correct size is essential for optimal vehicle performance and safety.

 What’s my tire size?